-TCP enhanced authentication uses keychains that are associated with every protected TCP connection.
+TCP-AO and the TCP Enhanced Authentication Option use keychains that are associated with every protected TCP connection.
 Keychains are configured in the config>system>security>keychain context.
-For more information about configuring keychains, see the 7705 SAR System Management Guide, "TCP Enhanced Authentication and Keychain Authentication".
+For more information about configuring keychains, see the 7705 SAR System Management Guide, "TCP enhanced authentication and keychain authentication".